pyca/cryptography/docs/development/custom-vectors/rsa-oaep-sha2.rst

 Verification
 ------------

-A Java 8 program was written using the Bouncy Castle (https://www.bouncycastle.org/) cryptographic provider to load and verify the test vectors.
+A Java 8 program was written using `Bouncy Castle`_ to load and verify the test vectors.

 .. literalinclude:: /development/custom-vectors/rsa-oaep-sha2/Verify_RSA_OAEP_SHA2.java